cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 # Defining Modules to Control Scope

-In this section, we’ll talk about modules and other parts of the module system, namely _paths_ that allow you to name items and the `use` keyword that brings a path into scope.
+In this section, we’ll talk about modules and other parts of the module system, namely _paths_ that allow you to name items, the `crate` and the `use` keyword that brings a path into scope.

 First, we’re going to start with a list of rules for easy reference when you’re organizing your code in the future.
 Then we’ll explain each of the rules in